35 perfect gifts to pamper the beauty lover in your life

 Real Techniques Flawless Base Plus Miracle Complexion Sponge Value Set Set ($29.99; amazon.com)

-If you know someone who's still building up their makeup toolkit, Real Techniques products are our mainstay.
+If you know someone who's still building up her makeup toolkit, Real Techniques products are our mainstay.
 Nothing we've tried since has matched the brand's combination of great price and incredible quality when it comes to basic makeup brushes and sponges.
-Plus, the brushes are available in an orange-pink shade, which makes it a fun option as compared to other brush sets.
+Plus, the brushes are available in an orange-pink shade, which makes this a fun option.

 NanoSteamer 3-in-1 Ionic Facial Steamer ($36.95; amazon.com)